Skip to main content

 Web2Print FlowWeb2Print FlowWeb2Print Flow

 Once activated, print documents are integrated into the default documents tree.
-But of course you can setup your custom views to have separate trees for web documents and print documents.
-Just use our completely redesigned custom views and all new perspectives features.
+To keep web documents and print documents in separate trees, set up custom views with widgets and the perspectives features.

 Web-To-Print Document Types